“Klaatu barada nikto!”

 Pat’s performance is so believable in the film, you’d never guess she struggled to keep a straight face behind the scenes.

-A Few Interesting Facts from The Day the Earth Stood Still
+Behind the Scenes of The Day the Earth Stood Still

 Pat’s difficulty keeping a straight face is just one of many fascinating behind the scenes facts of The Day the Earth Stood Still.